Computational-Biology-TUe/8BB020_Intro-machine-learning/README.md

 Intermediate feedback will be provided as grades to the first assignment.

 The grading of the assignments will be done per groups, however, it is possible that individual students get separate grade from the rest of the group (e.g. if they did not sufficiently participate in the work of the group).

+## Course workload and study expectation
+This is a 5 ECTS course, equivalent to 140 study hours.
+Spread over 9 weeks (with week 9 being the exam week), this averages to about 15.5 hours per week.
+- Contact hours: 2-hour lecture + 2-hour practical each week.
+- Independent study: ~11–12 hours per week are expected for reviewing lecture material and self-study.
+These are general guidelines; individual needs may vary.
+Concepts will become clearer through consistent self-study, and if you encounter difficulties you are encouraged to ask questions during lectures, practicals, or on Canvas.

 ## Instruction